opalmedapps/opal-listener/docs/source/firebase-rules.md

 Note that the CLI is installed during `npm install` (see `firebase-tools` in `package.json`).
 To deploy rules for any environment, execute the following steps:

 1. Run `firebase login` and follow the instructions on the terminal.
-To publish firebase rules, you must log into an account that has access to the right project.
+To publish Firebase rules, you must log into an account that has access to the right project.

-2. Change directory into the folder of the target environment.
-For example, `cd firebase/dev`.
+2. Change directory into the `firebase` folder.

-3. Temporarily copy the file `../database.rules.json` into this directory (you can delete this copy when you're done).

-4. Run `firebase deploy --only database` to deploy the database rules from the directory you're currently in.
+3. Run `firebase deploy --only database` to deploy the rules defined in `database.rules.json`.